maccu71/projects/README.md

 <br/>

 **1) Kubernetes - examples:**
-- memory-restriction.yml - Explores the concept of resource allocation and memory restriction in K8S
+- install_kubernetes.yml - Ansible playbook intended to automate installation of a Kubernetes cluster on a Ubuntu24 KVM VMs- memory-restriction.yml - Explores the concept of resource allocation and memory restriction in K8S
 - cpu-restriction.yml - a manifest that serves as a practical demonstration of CPU restrictions implemented both at the deployment specification and the namespace quota level in Kubernetes
 - diving into the particularies of Quality of Service - QoS
 - init-containers-usage - a helm package that illustrates the oncept of init-containers in Kubernetes cluster